 Joseph Strauss, an accomplished American engineer, was chosen as the chief engineer for the Golden Gate Bridge project.

-With a background in designing large suspension bridges, Strauss was well-suited for the ambitious task at hand.
-His previous work on the designing and construction of other notable bridges showcased his expertise and set a solid foundation for the Golden Gate Bridge project.
+With a background in designing large suspension bridges, Strauss was well-suited for the ambitious task.
+His previous work designing and constructing other notable bridges showcased his expertise and set a solid foundation for the Golden Gate Bridge project.

 Architect Irving Morrow